holoviz/panel/doc/tutorials/outline.md

 ## Intermediate

-These guides are for you that is ready to navigate and explore more advanced features of Panel.
+These tutorials are for you that is ready to navigate and explore more advanced features of Panel.

-You will learn to develop and deploy complex tools and multi-page apps to support advanced use cases.
+I will help you build your skills and knowledge such that together we can develop and deploy complex tools and larger multi-page apps efficiently to support demanding use cases.

 CLASS BASED APPROACH.
 UNDERSTANDING OF PARAM AND SUPPLEMENTARY APIs